 How New Mexico Crashes Happen

 It’s not easy navigating a new city in an unfamiliar car, but that doesn’t mean you are automatically to blame for a crash if you are involved in one.
-In fact, out-of-state drivers are often more cautious and more likely to obey the speed limit and other traffic laws because they are unfamiliar with the area.
-Common causes of crashes involving tourists or business travelers that we have seen include:
+In fact, our personal injury lawyer adds, out-of-state drivers are often more cautious and more likely to obey the speed limit and other traffic laws because they are unfamiliar with the area.

 - Road rage.
 Local drivers can be dangerously impatient with out-of-town visitors who are trying to find their way.
 Tailgating, risky passing, cutting in, and even outright aggression can cause a serious crash.